Caleb-T-Barton/startup/README.md

 ## EC2
 It's crazy how many web servers are out there.
 How do routes dynamically assign a path to its destination?

+## Route 53
+hostname is schedulebuilder.click
+AWS can be buggy, make sure you clear browsing data to ensure everything is up.